srashti-02/sharma_tent_house/plan.md

 This project is a command-line based rental management system for Sharma Tent House built using Python and JSON files.

-Rakesh ji and Ankit will use the program to manage inventory, bookings, deliveries, returns, customer payments, damages, and item availability during busy wedding seasons.
+Rakesh ji and Ankit will use the program to manage inventory, bookings, deliveries, returns, customer payments, damages, discounts, and item availability during busy wedding seasons.

-The project will be considered complete when the system can safely store all business data, prevent booking mistakes, track rented items correctly, and support daily shop operations without depending on manual ledgers.
+The project will be considered complete when the system can safely store all business data, prevent booking mistakes, track rented items correctly, support negotiated pricing, and handle daily shop operations without depending on manual ledgers.

 ---